gaborcsardi/async/README.md

 ## Lazy Evaluation

-async does not evaluate deferred values that are not part of the async tree of the async phase.
+async does not evaluate deferred values that are not part of the async DAG of the async phase.
 These are clearly not needed to compute the result of the async phase, so it would be a waste of resources working on them.
 (It is also unclear how their errors should be handled.)

-In the following example, `d1` and `d2` are created, but they are not part of the async tree, so they are never evaluated.
+In the following example, `d1` and `d2` are created, but they are not part of the async DAG, so they are never evaluated.

 ```r